yellowdog/python-examples-templates/slurm-cluster/README.md

 yd-provision
 ```

-This will provision a five node Worker Pool which autoconfigures into a Slurm cluster.
-One of the nodes will be the Slurm controller and will host a YellowDog Worker for accepting `srun` Tasks, the others will be Slurm worker nodes.
+This will provision a five node Worker Pool which autoconfigures itself into a Slurm cluster.
+One of the nodes is configured to be the Slurm controller and NFS server, and will host a YellowDog Worker that accepts `srun` or `sbatch` Tasks that will be added to the Slurm queue.

 The specification of the Worker Pool is found in [wp_slurm.json](wp_slurm.json).
+This is an example of an **Advanced Worker Pool** because it contains differentiated node types.

 ## Submitting Work Requirements